nickovic/rtamt/README.md

     nb_violations = spec.sampling_violation_counter // nb_violations = 0
 ```

-The user can also explicitely set the default unit, as well as the expected period and tolerance.
+The user can also explicitly set the default unit, as well as the expected period and tolerance.
 In that case, the user must ensure that the timing bounds declared in the specification are divisible by the sampling period.
-The following specification is correct, since the sampling period is set to `500ms`, the default unit is set to seconds, and the specification implicitely defines the bound from `0.5s = 500ms` and `1.5s = 1500ms`, i.e. between `1` amd `3` sampling periods.
+The following specification is correct, since the sampling period is set to `500ms`, the default unit is set to seconds, and the specification implicitly defines the bound from `0.5s = 500ms` and `1.5s = 1500ms`, i.e. between `1` amd `3` sampling periods.

 ```python
 # examples/documentation/time_units_5.py